arizonaCameraLab/ASDP_Render_Module/README.md

   network and write them to GPU memory.
 - **Texture_Coordinates** is a utility to verify that the coordinates in OpenGL go all the way to the corner of a pixel.

+Many of these utilities relate to calibration and its validation (see Calibration section):
+- **Target_Calibration_Make_Scan** produces one or more CSV files describing the gimbal poses, cameras, and number of frames for a number of FrameIndex values.
+It reads a camera configuration JSON file and a target configuration JSON file and produces a CSV file for each target.
 - **Compare_Configurations** compares two camera configuration files and reports the deviations between them.
   This can be used to validate the results of an optimized configuration file against a reference configuration file.